kubeflow/community/wg-manifests/charter.md

 - Communicate with the application owner regarding releases and versioning

 ##### With Distribution Owners
+- Distributions are strongly opinionated derivatives of Kubeflow platform / manifests, for example replacing all databases with closed source managed databases from AWS, GKE, Azure, ...
+- A distribution can be created by an arbitrary amount of users / companies in private or in public, see the definition above

-- Coordinate with "distribution owners" and users to take part in the testing of Kubeflow releases.
+- Coordinate with "distribution owners" / users to take part in the testing of Kubeflow releases.

 ## Roles and Organization Management